-- Meet the Funders Programme: providing innovative conferences and workshops to inform, inspire and strengthen community projects.
-Meet the Funders (MtF) is a year-long programme which aims to support and strengthen social action projects delivered by the Cornish community.
+- Meet the Funders: Strengthening and growing local networks of collaboration and support between faith based and mainstream civil society organisations. - Meet the Funders (MtF) is a year-long programme which aims to support and strengthen social action projects delivered by the Cornish community.
 Delivered in partnership with the Diocese of Truro and predominately faith orientated, the programme provides conferences and workshops which give networking opportunities, advice and support.
 The programme organises an annual Spring event with invited local and national funders, and follows with a series of six smaller community workshops throughout Cornwall.
-These workshops offer guidance on project development and management and an opportunity to share stories of inspirational transformation, celebrating good practice. - 1:1 work: with individual churches, faith groups and grassroot organisations in Cornwall.
-Offering bespoke support and guidance to develop and strengthen social action projects in local communities.
-This support can include anything from clarifying the vision of a project, developing and maintaining a project team, identifying prospective funders, designing consultation events in communities and organisational governance. - Strengthening links: between faith based and non-faith organisations around 6 core themes (food poverty, homelessness, mental health, financial inclusion, modern slavery & the climate emergency).
-Encouraging organisations to partner with others on key issues found in their communities and increase the reach and impact of their work.
-For example, Transformation Cornwall co-hosted a Faith and Mental Health event in October 2019, which brought together organisations such as
+These workshops offer guidance on project development and management and an opportunity to share stories of inspirational transformation, celebrating good practice. - One-to-one support to Cornish faith groups to strengthen their social action by offering bespoke support and guidance to develop and strengthen social action projects in local communities.
+This support can include anything from clarifying the vision of a project, developing and maintaining a project team, identifying prospective funders, designing consultation events in communities and organisational governance. - > Strengthening links between faith based and mainstream organisations by encouraging organisations to partner with others on key issues found in their communities and increase the reach and impact of their work.
+For example, Transformation Cornwall co-hosted a Faith and Mental Health event in October 2019, which brought together organisations such as Samaritans and Cornwall Partnership Foundation Trust with local faith groups and people with lived experience of mental ill health to raise awareness of and share solutions to mental health issues in our communities [Cornwall Faith and Mental Health Resource Document 2019].

-Samaritans and Cornwall Partnership Foundation Trust with local faith groups and people with lived experience of mental ill health to raise awareness of and share solutions to mental health issues in our communities [see Cornwall Faith and Mental Health Resource Document 2019].
+4.2.2 Transformation Cornwall organisational strengthening

-4.2.2 Transformation Cornwall organisational strengthening In order to achieve the actions described above, Transformation Cornwall is strengthening its way of working as an organisation, with the aim of being more transparent, more accountable and better able to attract greater interest and support to its mission and its work.
+In order to achieve the actions described above, Transformation Cornwall is strengthening its way of working as an organisation, with the aim of being more transparent, more accountable and better able to attract greater interest and support to its mission and its work.
 Its strategic objectives for organisational strengthening include the creation of this Business Plan.